-- (a) A consent to do something that otherwise would contravene Section 9 or Section 13 (in [the Resource Management] Act called a "land use consent"); - (b) A consent to do something that otherwise would contravene Section 11 (in [the Resource Management] Act called a "subdivision consent"); - (c) A consent to do something in a coastal marine area that otherwise would contravene any of Sections 12, 14 and 15 (in the [Resource Management] Act called a "coastal permit"); - (d) A consent to do something (other than in a coastal marine area) that otherwise would contravene Section 14 (in the [Resource Management] Act called a "water permit"); - (e) A consent to do something (other than in a coastal marine area) that otherwise would contravene section 15 (in the [Resource Management] Act called a "discharge permit");

-And includes all conditions to which the consent is subject.
+Recycling The return of discarded waste materials to the production system for utilisation in the manufacture of goods, with a view to the conservation as far as practicable of non-renewable and scarce resources.
+Resource consent ¢ Means: (a) A consent to do something that otherwise would contravene Section 9 or Section 13 (in [the Resource Management] Act called a "land use consent"); (b) A consent to do something that otherwise would contravene Section 11 (in [the Resource Management] Act called a "subdivision consent"); (c) A consent to do something in a coastal marine area that otherwise would contravene any of Sections 12, 14 and 15 (in the [Resource Management] Act called a "coastal permit"); (d) A consent to do something (other than in a coastal marine area) that otherwise would contravene Section 14 (in the [Resource Management] Act called a "water permit"); (e) A consent to do something (other than in a coastal marine area) that otherwise would contravene section 15 (in the [Resource Management] Act called a "discharge permit"); And includes all conditions to which the consent is subject.
+Solid waste The combination of domestic, industrial and commercial waste including non-hazardous special wastes, also known as community waste.
+Takaroa Guardian of the waterways.
+Territorial authority A city or district council.
+Waste Any contaminant, whether liquid, solid, gaseous, or radioactive, which is: discharged, emitted or deposited in the environment in such volume, constituency or manner as to cause an adverse effect on the environment and which includes all unwanted and economically unusable by-products at any given place and time, and any other matter which may be discharged, accidentally or otherwise, to the environment.

-Solid waste

-The combination of domestic, industrial and commercial waste including non-hazardous special wastes, also known as community waste.

-Takaroa

-Guardian of the waterways.

-Territorial authority

-A city or district council.

-Waste

-Any contaminant, whether liquid, solid, gaseous, or radioactive, which is: discharged, emitted or deposited in the environment in such volume, constituency or manner as to cause an adverse effect on the environment and which includes all unwanted and economically unusable by-products at any given place and time, and any other matter which may be discharged, accidentally or otherwise, to the environment.

-Waste analysis protocol A system developed by the Ministry for the

-Environment to provide a database/knowledge on New

-Zealand's waste stream.

-Waste management The transportation, resource recovery, recycling, storage, treatment and disposal of wastes, including management systems to ensure that environmental effects are avoided, remedied or mitigated. management also encompasses measures to avoid waste generation.

-Waste minimisation The modification of existing processes or behaviour to reduce waste production to a minimum.

-Water body Means fresh water or geothermal water in a river, lake, stream, pond, wetland, or aquifer, or any part thereof, that is not located within the coastal marine area.
+- Waste oilAny oil that has been refined from crude oil, or any synthetic hydrocarbon oil, that has been used, and as a result of such use, has become unsuitable for its original purpose due to the presence of impurities or contaminants or the loss of original properties. - Waste analysis protocol A system developed by the Ministry for the Environment to provide a database/knowledge on New Zealand's waste stream. - Waste management The transportation, resource recovery, recycling, storage, treatment and disposal of wastes, including management systems to ensure that environmental effects are avoided, remedied or mitigated.
+Waste management also encompasses measures to avoid waste generation. - Waste minimisation The modification of existing processes or behaviour to reduce waste production to a minimum. - Water bodyMeans fresh water or geothermal water in a river, lake, stream, pond, wetland, or aquifer, or any part thereof, that is not located within the coastal marine area.

+GLOSSARY